 His personal best of 2:13:45 puts him in extremely rarified running company, and he has clocked some very fast times at shorter distances as well.

-Kiplimo isn't just a winner in our port: he's taken home gold medals all over the world and throughout Mexico, winning major marathons in a number of Mexican cities, including Tijuana in 2014 and just up the road in Culiacan last year.
+Kiplimo isn't just a winner in our port: he's taken home gold medals all over the world and throughout Mexico, winning major marathons in a number of Mexican cities, including Tijuana in 2014 and just up the road in Culiacan in 2019.

 On the women's side, things have been slightly more competitive in terms of the nations where the winners have come from.

 Mexicana Karina Pérez won in 2011 and 2013, American Mary Acor won in 2012 and another Mexican female runner, Misha Ruiz Fernández, won in 2015.